 When we use EFT it is essential that we tap on the correct problem.
-This may seem obvious, but it is very easy to miss the major aspect of the problem – the one which is really driving the discomfort.
+This may seem obvious, but it is very easy to miss the major aspect of the problem, the one that is really driving the discomfort.

-We could have tapped forever on the weight problem and the other problems which her gross overweight were causing and would like have gotten little result, but as soon as the link between Chruchie Bars and the feeling of reward was tapped away the weight and problems disappeared.
+We could have tapped forever on the weight problem and the other problems that her gross overweight were causing and would likely have gotten little result, but as soon as the link between Chruchie Bars and the feeling of reward was tapped away, the weight and problems disappeared.

 The second case involved a younger woman who had suffered from a physically abusive father and had suffered sexual abuse from an older brother.
-Finally she was raped by a stranger as a young adult.
+As a young adult, she was raped by a stranger.
 She had completely lost her confidence and would not venture out alone, and was even very tense when escorted outside.

 Again the problems were obvious.
-The abuse by father and brother and the rape were all vivid individual events and all appeared to be legs under the table top which represented her problem.
-All were ideal problems for EFT and easily worked on by tapping on the specific events which she could vividly recall.
+The abuse by father and brother and the rape were all vivid individual events and all appeared to be legs under the tabletop that represented her problem.
+All were ideal problems for EFT and easily worked on by tapping on the specific events that she could vividly recall.
 The only difficulty was that she had very little emotion when recalling the events.
 She had had a lot of therapy and I put her lack of strong emotion regarding the events down to the partial success of earlier therapy.

 When we worked on this aspect, she was always willing to forgive herself and certainly understood that there was, in truth, nothing to forgive and that she was in no way the cause of the physical and sexual abuse she had suffered.
 Still there was always a feeling that there was more to it, and always the problem crept back.

-The first advise I can offer is observe and observe closely.
+The first advice I can offer is observe and observe closely.
 The client will, often subconsciously, point out the problem area.
-In the first case above there is an obvious inconsistency in that the client continued to crave something that revolted her.
-In the second case the inconsistency was not so obvious, but there was a pointer in that the client’s forgiveness of herself was not fully implemented and the problem crept back.
+In the first case above, there is an obvious inconsistency in that the client continued to crave something that revolted her.
+In the second case, the inconsistency was not so obvious, but there was a pointer in that the client’s forgiveness of herself was not fully implemented and the problem crept back.

-Sometimes the inconsistency is identified by leakage (such as a tapping foot or a tight throat) or sometimes there is inconsistency between word and action (such as saying ‘yes’ and shaking the head)
+Sometimes the inconsistency is identified by leakage (such as a tapping foot or a tight throat) or sometimes there is inconsistency between word and action (such as saying yes and shaking the head no).

 A practitioner might move on from the obvious problem by asking the client, “What does it remind you of?”
 You will not stop tapping while the client thinks, as during the thinking the client will be turning over in their minds the true problem basis and needs to be tapped on as different things pop up.
-You should look closely at the client while they think—looking for that subconscious indication that they have realised what the real problem is.
+You should look closely at the client while they think—looking for that subconscious indication that they have realized what the real problem is.

 And the moral of this tale?
 Watch your client and understand their tiniest reaction.